Talzaidman/rpi-esp01-serialconnection/README.md

 ### welcome!

-we are going to connect the amazing esp-01 wifi module with the raspberrypi 3, via serial port UART communication, and communicate with it with AT commands.
+we are going to connect the esp-01 wifi module with the raspberrypi 3, via serial port UART communication, and communicate with it with AT commands.

 ![image of esp01 and rpi 3](https://raw.githubusercontent.com/Talzaidman/rpi-esp01-serialconnection/main/images/rpi-esp01.jpg)

 ### Contents